sporto/elm-tutorial/110_delete/delete_2.md

 We need to provide this `deleteConfirmationAddress` to this `update` function.

-In order to compile the code we also need to account for `DeletePlayer` and `DeletePlayerDone`, so for now we just add two branches that return the model and Effects.none.
+In order to compile the code we also need to account for `DeletePlayer` and `DeletePlayerDone`, so for now we just add two branches that return the model and `Effects.none`.